 Porsche Timing Chain Tensioner Replacement

-Is your Porsche engine noisy, engine running rough, and excessive timing chain slack because of a weak timing chain tensioner?
-Learn how to fix the problem by replacing the timing chain of your Porsche.
+Is your Porsche engine noisy, running rough, and having excessive timing chain slack because of a weak timing chain tensioner?
+Learn how to fix the problem by replacing your Porsche’s timing chain.
 The timing chain tensioners may weaken, causing a rattle for about five seconds upon startup.

 Symptoms